dlaska888/WdPAI-lab/README.md

 ## Getting Started

-The app will be hosted in the future.

-For now, you can download and run the app locally - see [Installation](#installation).
+Clone repository code and proceed to [Installation](#installation).

+The latest version of the application is also available on a [testing website](https://srv24.mikr.us:20136).

+SSL certificate is currently a self-signed one, so there will be browser alert about privacy.

 ## Installation

 Pre-requisites:
  - docker installed

+App configuration can be found in [.env](.env) file (passwords, ports, ssl, etc.).

-Run the following commands in the root directory of the project:
+After initial configuration, run the following commands in the root directory of the project:

 ```docker compose up```